ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Q: We would like to participate.
 What do we need to do?

-A: Complete the ICPR26-LRLPR Dataset Request Form by providing your contact details, institutional affiliation, and team members.
-A Gmail account is required to submit the agreement through the form; however, you must provide an institutional email address in the designated field.
+A: Complete the ICPR26-LRLPR Dataset Request Form by providing your contact details, institutional affiliation, team members, and your Codabench username.
+In addition to submitting the form, you must also complete your registration on the Codabench competition page.
+A Gmail account is required to submit the license agreement through the form; however, you must provide an institutional email address in the designated field.
 Follow the instructions in the form and submit it to register.

 Q: What are the requirements to download the dataset?

-A: Dataset access is granted after completing and submitting the license agreement through the ICPR26-LRLPR Dataset Request Form.
+A: Dataset access is granted after completing and submitting the license agreement through the ICPR26-LRLPR Dataset Request Form and registering for the competition on the Codabench platform.
 Registration must use an institutional email address from an educational or research organization, such as domains ending in .edu, .ac or similar.

 Q: How will the submissions be evaluated?